brna23/matrixTransposition_ParCo/README.md

 - OpenMP support in the compiler (if not already enabled).

 ## How to Compile and Run the Code
-In the source code folder is present the basah file that allow to submit the job in the cluster.
+In the source code folder is present the bash file (``ScriptCpp.pbs``) that allow to submit the job in the cluster.
 In alternative there are the lines to compile the different file .cpp:

 **Serial**: ```g++ -o serial serial.cpp -fopenmp```